ratal/mdfreader/README.md

 Others:
 =======
 In the case of big files or lack of memory, you can optionally:
-* Read only a channel list (argument channelList = ['channel', 'list'])
+* Read only a channel list (argument channelList = ['channel', 'list'], you can get the file channel list without loading data with mdfinfo)
 * Keep raw data as stored in mdf without data type conversion (argument convertAfterRead=False).
 Data will then be converted on the fly by the other functions (plot, exportTo..., getChannelData, etc.) but raw data type will remain as in mdf file along with conversion information.
 * Compress data in memory with blosc or bcolz with argument compression.
 If integer or boolean is given, it will use by default bcolz with integer compression level.
 If 'blosc' is given, default compression level is 9.
-* Create a mdf dict with its metadata but without raw data (argument noDataLoading=True).
-Data will be loaded on demand by mdfreader methods (in general by getChannelData method)
+* Create a mdf dict with its metadata but without data (argument noDataLoading=True).
+Data will be read from file on demand by mdfreader methods (in general by getChannelData method)

 For great data visualization, dataPlugin for Veusz (from 1.16, http://home.gna.org/veusz/) is also existing ; please follow instructions from Veusz documentation and plugin file's header.